pypa/distlib/docs/internals.rst

 The ``wheel`` API
 -----------------

-This section describes the design of the ``wheel`` API which failitates building and installing from *wheels*, the new binary distribution format for Python described in :pep:`427`.
+This section describes the design of the ``wheel`` API which facilitates building and installing from *wheels*, the new binary distribution format for Python described in :pep:`427`.